 Louis Costantini /

-Data breaches and other cybercrimes are becoming way too frequent.
-But it's not just large organizations that are susceptible to being hacked or getting a virus.
-Small and medium-sized businesses are equally if not more attractive targets for cybercriminals because they typically lack the security infrastructure of a larger organization.
-A total of 88% of small business owners feel vulnerable to a cyberattack, according to a recent Small Business Administration (SBA) survey.
-If your business is the victim of cybercrime, recovery costs can be expensive, including specialized repairs and legal fees, and can severely harm your brand’s reputation.
-That's why cyber liability insurance can be a smart precaution for any size of business.
+Data breaches and other cybercrimes are becoming increasingly common.
+But it’s not just large organizations that are at risk.
+Small and medium-sized businesses are equally, if not more, attractive targets for cybercriminals because they often lack the robust security infrastructure of larger organizations.
+Many owners report feeling vulnerable to cyberattacks, highlighting the importance of proactive cybersecurity measures and insurance coverage.
+If your business falls victim to cybercrime, recovery costs can be significant — including specialized repairs, legal fees, and damage to your brand’s reputation.
+That’s why cyber liability insurance can be a smart precaution for businesses of all sizes.

 Danielle Cerny /